tzef/ModularExample/README.md

 # ModularExample
-This is a example project for module design in practice
+This is an example project for module design in practice

 # Project demo
 Our example is a GitHub repository search application